Isn’t bulgogi grilled? Traditionally, yes. For homecooking, however, bulgogi can be cooked in a regular frying pan.

 The marinating time is short.
 Because the meat is as thin as bacon, marinating time is ten minutes — just enough time to prep and blanch your broccoli florets.

-The cooking is fast and easy.
+Cooking the pork is fast and easy.
 Coat the bottom of a non-stick pan with sesame seed oil, spread the pork slices in a thin layer, and leave to brown.
-Flip with a wide spatula to brown the opposite sides, then stir for a minute just until cooked through.
+Stir and cook, stirring occasionally, until the marinade has been absorbed by the meat.
+Optionally, continue cooking in the mixture of sesame seed oil and rendered pork fat until the marinade starts to caramelize.

 Pork bulgogi rice bowl